Park Si-yeon: Personal life

+Relationships

 Park first became known to the Korean public not through her acting roles, but as the girlfriend of popular singer-actor Eric Mun (from K-pop boy band Shinhwa), whom she began dating in 2004.
 Her relationship with Mun overshadowed her acting career during her early years, with the public commonly identifying her as "Eric's girlfriend".
 In an interview with The Korea Herald, Park said it took about 10 different roles before the tag of "Eric's girlfriend" vanished from the public's perception of her, adding that the only positive of the tag was that she loved him.
 The couple broke up in 2007.

 In an August 2010 interview with Cosmopolitan, Park said, "These days the thing I most think about is, 'Have I lived well?'
 I'm happy when I film dramas or movies, but in this kind of life you should turn back and take stock of your life at least once, and I think that time has come.
 I want to love.
 I want to marry soon and live boisterously."

 On November 19, 2011, at the Seoul Hyatt Hotel, Park married Park Sang-hun, an office worker at a small company.
 She gave birth to their first child, a daughter, on September 24, 2013.
 Their second child, also a daughter, was born on November 14, 2015.
 In May 2016, it was announced that the couple filed for divorce.

+Legal issues

 In early 2013, Park was among the celebrities investigated then indicted for illegal use of propofol; Park's agency denied the allegations, saying she took the drug for medical reasons after she injured her back doing action scenes for the films Marine Boy and Dachimawa Lee.
 During the trial, her doctor testified that she had been taking the drug to treat avascular necrosis at the head of her femur.
 In October 2013, the Seoul Central District Court found Park guilty of taking propofol 400-500 times over four-and-a-half years (or 8.2 times a month), and she was sentenced to eight months in prison, suspended for two years.

 On January 19, 2021, Park was booked by the police for driving under influence when the car she was driving hit the back bumper of another vehicle.